-All players receive a minimum of bi-weekly or every three weeks development sessions at the Richmond Oval with Nate Leslie and his coaching staff.
+All players receive development sessions a minimum of every two or three weeks at the Richmond Oval with Nate Leslie and his coaching staff.

 On top of this, Nate and his coaches run our optional skating sessions, which are available to all players throughout the season.

 Our association also has a September skating program, where we book extra ice in and bring in outside instructors to help kick start our players' development at the beginning of the season.
 This helps our players get going faster, use the right techniques, and have fun doing it.

 All of these player development activities are included with your registration:

 - On-ice development with Nate Leslie (LGS) at Richmond Oval